 Location: Dallas, TX

 Problem: The transition from labor-intensive to capital-intensive processes marks a major change for the warehousing industry.
-In the past, volume constraints depended heavily on staffing levels and managers could scale their operations to meet demand inexpensively.
-The advent of multi-agent warehousing automation platforms such as Amazon Robotics (formerly Kiva Systems) has fundamentally changed the physics of inventory management.
-Head count can no longer be used to strongly influence outbound volume, so managers are looking for other levers to optimize these new systems.
+Volume constraints in the past depended heavily on staffing levels.
+Managers could scale their operations inexpensively by adding staff.
+Because of multi-agent warehousing automation platforms such as Amazon Robotics, the basic physics of inventory management has changed.
+Head count can no longer be used to influence outbound volume, so managers are looking for other ways to optimize these new systems.

-Approach: During his internship, Jake suggested, analyzed and optimized one potential lever: velocity stow.
-Velocity stow is the sortation of SKUs into multiple classes based on their “velocity” (sales per unit time) and stowing these classes in an organized manner into the inventory field.
-To put it differently, spatial organization of SKUs is based on forecasted sales and historical sales data.
+Approach: During his internship, Jake suggested, analyzed, and optimized one potential lever: velocity stow.
+Velocity stow is how specific items are sorted into multiple classes based on their “velocity” (sales over time) and storing these items by classes.

-Jake constructed a theoretical model relating the velocity of SKUs stored on individual racks.
-He then simulated how different velocity stow strategies impact distributions of potential pick accumulation on racks and the mean mission times of bots (two metrics that are determinants of hardware and operator utilization of the system.)
+Jake constructed a model relating the velocity stow on individual racks.
+He then simulated how different velocity stow strategies impact key metrics for system utilization by human operators and the automated system.

-Impact: The simulation demonstrated that a velocity sortation strategy increased the potential pick accumulation on the high-velocity racks.
-Amazon Robotics use Jake’s analysis to optimize how their facilities are organized.
+Impact: Jake’s simulation demonstrated that a velocity sortation strategy increased the potential pick accumulation on high-velocity racks.
+Since Jake finished his project, Amazon Robotics uses his analysis to organize their facilities.